richard512/bloomberg-api-examples/README.md

 BCOM_test demonstrates example usages of BCOM_wrapper

-tester_referenceData, tester_bulkReferenceData, and printReferenceData are like BDP
+tester_referenceData is like BDP

+tester_bulkReferenceData is like BDS

-tester_historicalData and printHistoricalData are like BDH
+tester_historicalData is like BDH